williamFalcon/DeepRLHacks/README.md

     - How big are the updates?
   - Standard diagnostics from deep networks

-3. Have a system for continuosly benchmarking code.
+3. Have a system for continuously benchmarking code.
   - Needs DISCIPLINE.
   - Look at performance across ALL previous problems you tried.
     - Sometimes it'll start working on one problem but mess up performance in others.
-    - Easy to overfit on a single problem.
+    - Easy to over fit  on a single problem.
-  - Have a battery of benchmarks you run ocationally.
+  - Have a battery of benchmarks you run occasionally.

 4. Think your algorithm is working but you're actually seeing random noise.
   - Example: Graph of 7 tasks with 3 algorithms and looks like 1 algorithm might be doing best on all problems, but turns out they're all the same algorithm with DIFFERENT random seeds.